elixirschool/elixirschool/en/lessons/basics/collections.md

 [3.14, :pie, "Apple"]
 ```

 Elixir implements list collections as linked lists.
-This means that accessing the list length is an `O(n)` operation.
-For this reason, it is typically faster to prepend than append:
+This means that accessing the list length is an operation that will run in linear time (`O(n)`).
+For this reason, it is typically faster to prepend than to append:

 ```elixir
 iex> list = [3.14, :pie, "Apple"]